michel1991/ocp-java-11/modulars/md/JAVA_COMMAND.md

 The first clue is that the -m and -p options are on the java command.
 Beyond that, you need to memorize the name of the --show-module-resolution option.

+### Which of the following statements are true?
+(Choose two.)
+*  A. It is a good practice to add the --add-exports option to your java command.
+*  B. It is a permitted, but not recommended, to add the --add-exports option to your java command.
+*  C. There is no --add-exports option on the java command.
+*  D. It is a good practice to add the --add-requires option to your java command.
+*  E. It is permitted, but not recommended, to add the --add-requires option to your java command.
+*  F. There is no --add-requires option on the java command.

+Nb: command to display info is (java -X, java --help-extra) It is recommended to specify all exports directives in the module-info file.
+While it is legal to use the --add-exports option, it is not recommended, making option B correct.
+You do not need to know how to use it for the exam, just that it is not a good idea.
+There is no equivalent option for requires, making option F correct.

 ### Which of the following are legal commands to run a modular program?
 (Choose all that apply.)
 *  A. java -p x -m x/x
 *  B. java -p x-x -m x/x